Dental Web Design

 Contact Pages That Convert

-Contact pages should minimize every barrier to reaching out.
-Every element should reduce friction between the patient's decision and the action that generates a new patient call.
+Contact pages should remove every possible barrier to reaching out.
+As a result, each element is designed to reduce friction between a patient’s decision and the action that leads to a new appointment.

-- Hours clearly stated including after-hours and emergency contact instructions
+Furthermore, office hours must be clearly stated, including after-hours availability and emergency contact instructions to set proper expectations.

 According to Google’s documentation, mobile-first indexing means Google primarily uses the mobile version for ranking.
-Desktop-only optimization ignores both user behavior and search algorithm priorities.
+As a result, desktop-only optimization ignores both user behavior and search algorithm priorities.

 70%+